Gearbox oil guide: Top five things to consider when selecting gearbox oil

 no oil required

-Here are the top five things to consider when selecting gearbox oil:
+Here are the top five things to think about when considering gearbox oil selection criteria:

 • What type of oil do I need for my application?

+Choosing the best oil for industrial gearboxes means understanding the equipment’s role and operating environment.
 Synthetic oils generally have a wider operating temperature and oxidation rate, but mineral oils are suitable for most applications.
-Oil can be formulated for specific applications such as food and beverage.
+Synthetic oil can be formulated for specific applications such as food and beverage.
 Synthetic lubrication can have an increased life expectancy over mineral oil.
 Make sure to also consider the oil’s viscosity, operating temperature, oxidation rates, and application requirements during selection.

 • What tests are done on the oil?